 With a running quarterback under center and all those receivers helping stretch the field, Chris Johnson gets room and has a big rebound year.
 Defenses have to decide: Stack the box and risk yielding big passes or keep numbers in coverage and see CJ break off chunks.

 The pass rush fares far better than last season because Kamerion Wimbley proves to be a great signing -- one that's made even more so because the offense gives Tennessee leads that make opponents one-dimensional.

 Mike Munchak is a coach of the year candidate in line for an extension as he takes the Titans to the playoffs.

-Nightmare scenario (5-11): They head into camp thinking they have two quarterbacks but wind up with one getting hurt and the other struggling.
-Britt’s not healthy, Wright’s not effective and Johnson doesn’t rebound from last year, prompting speculation that his time as a playmaker has passed.
+Nightmare scenario (5-11): They head into camp thinking they have two quarterbacks, but wind up with one getting hurt and the other struggling.
+Britt’s not healthy, Wright’s not effective and Johnson doesn’t rebound from last year, prompting speculation that his time as playmaker has past.

 With inconsistent offense and not a lot of points, too much falls on the defense.

 Teams get them in nickel and attack the guy in the slot.
 The Titans roll through several options there and none of them prove nearly as effective as Cortland Finnegan was.
 Derrick Morgan can’t mount the healthy and productive pass-rush campaign the team was banking on and Wimbley is also unable to lead any sort of consistent charge at opposing quarterbacks.

 The Titans finish the year talking about how much better Locker will be in 2013.
 They also enter an uncertain time with Munchak and his staff, which head into the final year of their contracts not having shown they warrant extensions.